nats-io/nats.node/README.md

 > [!IMPORTANT]
 >
-> This repository was renamed from nats.js to nats.node.
-A new [nats.js](https://github.com/nats-io/nats.js)
+> Nats.node is now part of a new [nats.js](https://github.com/nats-io/nats.js) repo.
-> repository houses all nats clients for JavaScript.
+> The new repository houses all nats clients for JavaScript.
 > Changes are well documented and should be easy to locate and implement, and
 > are all described in [migration.md](https://github.com/nats-io/nats.js/blob/main/migration.md)